RoyHcnnz/AmazingMaze/README.md

 | `npm run build` | Create a production build in the `dist` folder |
 | `npm run dev-nolog` | Launch a development web server without sending anonymous data (see "About log.js" below) |
 | `npm run build-nolog` | Create a production build in the `dist` folder without sending anonymous data (see "About log.js" below) |

-## Writing Code

-After cloning the repo, run `npm install` from your project directory.
-Then, you can start the local development server by running `npm run dev`.

-The local development server runs on `http://localhost:8080` by default.
-Please see the Vite documentation if you wish to change this, or add SSL support.

-Once the server is running you can edit any of the files in the `src` folder.
-Vite will automatically recompile your code and then reload the browser.

 ## Template Project Structure